ephemer4l/Contents/docs/configuration/split-ssh.md

 4. Set up VM interconnection
 5. (Strongly Encouraged) Create a KeePassXC Database and set up SSH Agent Integration in KeePassXC.

+## Preparing your system

+- Make sure the templates you plan to base your AppVMs on are [up-to-date][update].

 ## [Creating AppVMs][appvm create]

 If you’ve installed Qubes OS using the default options, a few qubes including a vault AppVM has been created for you.